Why Is Pluto No Longer A Planet?

 To define or classify what a planet really is, astronomers had to consider various bits of information that the general public may not know, or take for granted.
 For example, there are 6 moons in our solar system that are larger than Pluto — should they be considered planets?
 Pluto is also more than 50% ice.
 This means that if you were to replace Earth with Pluto, Pluto would form a long tail of gas and ice.
 Objects that normally exhibit this feature are called comets.
 Pluto also has a moon that is roughly 50% its size.

 All of these quirks and inconsistencies strained Pluto’s status as a planet.
 A vote was then held on what the criteria should be for a celestial object to be considered a planet.
-The criteria was decided as follow:
+The criteria were decided as follows:

 - It needs to be in orbit around the Sun – check